 The Company initially reserved up to 4,773,557 ordinary shares for future issuance under the 2020 Plan, representing 574,679 new shares, 544,866 shares that remained available for future issuance under the Company's 2019 Share Option Plan (the "2019 Plan") immediately prior to the effectiveness of the 2020 Plan and up to 3,654,012 shares subject to options that were granted under the 2019 Plan and that were granted pursuant to option contracts granted prior to the Company's IPO, in each case that expire, terminate, are forfeited or otherwise not issued from time to time, if any.
 On June 27, 2022, the Company's shareholders approved an amendment to the 2020 Plan (the "Amendment") which increased the number of ordinary shares reserved for future issuance by 750,000 shares.
-Additionally, the number of ordinary shares reserved for issuance pursuant to the 2020 Plan will automatically increase on the first day of January of each year, commencing on January 1, 2021, in an amount equal to 5% of the total number of the Company's board of directors.
+Additionally, the number of ordinary shares reserved for issuance pursuant to the 2020 Plan will automatically increase on the first day of January of each year, commencing on January 1, 2021, in an amount equal to 5% of the total number of the Company's ordinary shares outstanding on the last day of the preceding year, or a lesser number of shares determined by the Company's board of directors.
 Pursuant to this evergreen provision, on January 1, 2022, the number of shares reserved for issuance under the 2020 Plan was increased by 1,478,968 shares.
 The Amendment extended the final date upon which an "evergreen" increase may occur under this provision from January 1, 2030, to January 1, 2032.
 As of December 31, 2022, there were 1,082,274 shares available for issuance under the 2020 Plan.
-The number of shares reserved for issuance under the 2020 Plan was increased by 1,479,694 shares effective January 1, 2023.
+The number of shares reserved for issuance under the 2020 Plan was increased by 1,493,694 shares effective January 1, 2023.